-This course presents fundamental knowledge of CISCO technologies and routing configuration.
+presents course fundamental knowledge of CISCO technologies and routing configuration.
 Information provided will allow the student to understand the theory behind routers, router interfaces, router protocols and the role routers play in a network topology.

 Microsoft Outlook

 Presents the basic operation of Microsoft Outlook and the integration of desktop applications in organizational and communications tasks.